maurandco/contract/contract.md

 ### So in short;

-You ​[ CLIENT NAME ] (“You”) are hiring us ​[ FREELANCER NAME ] (“We or Us”) to:
+You ​[CLIENT NAME] (“You”) are hiring us ​Maurer Labs, LLC (“We or Us”) to:

-- [ JOB DESCRIPTION AND SCOPE ]
+\- [JOB DESCRIPTION AND SCOPE]

-For the total price of ​[ FREELANCER RATE ] as outlined in our previous correspondence.
-We will charge a rush rate for urgent and undiscussed changes with less than 24 hours notice or during irregular business hours, for a total price of [ FREELANCER RUSH RATE ].
+For the total price of ​[RATE] as outlined in our previous correspondence.
+We will charge a rush rate for urgent and undiscussed changes with less than 24 hours notice or during irregular business hours, for a total price of [RUSH RATE].
 Of course it's a little more complicated, but we'll get to that.

 ### What do both parties agree to?